 To consider a report of the Democratic Services Manager.

 The report sets out planned agenda items for the Scrutiny Committee’s next meeting and Forward Plan items that fall within the remit of the Scrutiny Committee.

 The Scrutiny Committee is invited to consider the information in the report and put forward any agenda items for future meetings of the Committee.

 Officer contact: Jonathan Vali, 0161 474 3201, firstname.lastname@example.org

-A representative of the Democratic Services Manager submitted a report (copies of which had been circulated) setting out planned agenda items for the Scrutiny Committee’s next meeting and any relevant Forward Plan items.
+A representative of the Deputy Chief Executive submitted a report (copies of which had been circulated) setting out planned agenda items for future meetings and relevant entries in the Cabinet Forward Plan.